 (Volunteer From Home)

 Becoming an e-activist is the easiest way to become active with AARP!
-You will be part of a powerful network that connects you to political and legislative programs, activities and initiatives in your state.
-Make your voice heard on important issues that impact our 50-plus population and advocate on its behalf by contacting state and federal officials via phone, email or social media.
+You will be part of a powerful network that connects you to political and legislative programs, activities, and initiatives in your state and at the federal level.
+Make your voice heard by contacting state and federal officials via phone, email, or social media, on important issues that impact the 50-plus population, like Social Security, Medicare, and Caregiving.
+Your voice really can make a difference in raising awareness of an issue and even changing laws and policies.
 When you sign up to become an e-activist, you will begin receiving legislative updates and alerts.

 (Volunteer From Home, Varies by State)